huggingface/diffusers/docs/source/en/using-diffusers/pag.md

 ## General tasks

-You can apply PAG to the `StableDIffusionXLPpeline` for tasks like text-to-image, image-to-image, and inpainting.
-To enable PAG on a pipeline for a specfic task, simply load that pipeline using `AutoPipeline` API along with the `enable_pag=True` flag and the `pag_applied_layers` argument.
+You can apply PAG to the [`StableDiffusionXLPipeline`] for tasks such as text-to-image, image-to-image, and inpainting.
+To enable PAG for a specific task, load the pipeline using the [AutoPipeline](../api/pipelines/auto_pipeline) API with the `enable_pag=True` flag and the `pag_applied_layers` argument.

 <hfoptions id="tasks">
 <hfoption id="Text-to-image">